SimCRC/baycann-cisnet-crc/README.md

-# baycann-cisnet-crc
+# SimCRC model for Chile
-BayCANN for the CISNET CRC models
+Implementation of the SimCRC model for  Chile